 What are examples of discussion topics?

-A few examples of mentor/mentee discussion topics include specific goals and objectives for the academic year, career objectives, how to network, and the student’s resume.
+A few examples of mentor/mentee discussion topics include specific goals and objectives for the academic year, how to network, and the student’s resume.

 Is this a formal program?

-Yes, the mentoring program is managed by the Center for Experiential Learning and there are specific commitments and expectations for program and organization participants.
+Yes, the mentoring program is managed by The Office of Experiential Learning and there are specific commitments and expectations for program and organization participants.

 Is this an internship program?